As of May 2009 you will be able to save time and money by getting green before May 2011.

 What should printers know about the IMb?

 Printing and Software must be capable of printing the IMb.
 Letters and postcards are very straightforward.
 Catalogs and magazine have more complexity, particularly with multiple pieces of mail of different thickness.
-There is a work group underway now that gathered printers from the industry, determining best practice for the print industry on the best way to come up with the best intelligent mail bar code; which will be published November 1.

 What tools are available to help me or my provider adopt the Intelligent Mail barcode?